 If no, return an error to the requesting Service Provider, and exit the process.

-The NPAC changes the status of the SV to pending.
+The NPAC changes the status of the SV to it’s previous status (either pending or conflict).

 The NPAC sends a Status Attribute Value Change notification to the involved Service Providers:

-New Service Provider receives Status Attribute Value Change notification updating the status to pending.
+New Service Provider receives Status Attribute Value Change notification updating the status to pending or conflict.

-Old Service Provider receives Status Attribute Value Change notification updating the status to pending.
+Old Service Provider receives Status Attribute Value Change notification updating the status to pending or conflict.

 Requirements: